Vasectomy is surgery a man may choose to have if he does not want to father any more children. It’s permanent male birth control.

 There may be other risks, depending on your specific medical condition.
 Be sure to talk with your healthcare provider about any concerns you have.

 Based on your medical condition, your healthcare provider may request other specific preparation.

 Vasectomy is almost always done under local anesthesia.
 That means the area is numbed, but you are awake.
 It takes about 30 minutes and is done as an outpatient.

 Generally, vasectomy follows this process:

 You will likely be able to go home right after surgery.
 Ask your surgeon what type of medicine you may use for pain.
 You may be told to use an icepack for the first day to reduce pain and swelling.
-Here is what you may expect during recovery from vasectomy:
+Here is what you may expect during recovery:

 Tell your healthcare provider if you have any of the following:

 Your healthcare provider may give you other instructions after the procedure, depending on your situation.

 Before you agree to the test or the procedure make sure you know: